ishiuba/ishiuba/README.md

 ### E ai?
 (What's up?)

-- 👀 I’m interested in games and animes
+- 👀 I’m interested in IT and animes
 - 🌱 I’m currently looking forward to learn something new

 <div>